-Apache Kafka is the distributed messaging system which serves as substitute for traditional JMS messaging systems in the world of BIG-DATA .
+Apache Kafka is the distributed messaging system which serves as a substitute for traditional JMS messaging systems in the world of BIG-DATA.
 Another way to describe Kafka as per Apache website is “Apache Kafka is publish-subscribe messaging rethought as a distributed commit log”.
-It was originally developed by LinkedIn and and later on became a part of Apache project.
+It was originally developed by LinkedIn and later on became a part of the Apache project.

 Features of Kafka are